apache/gravitino/docs/manage-metadata-using-gravitino.md

 // ...
 ```

-There are two ways to drop a table: `dropTable` and `purgeTable`, the difference between them is that `purgeTable` will remove the real data of the table, while `dropTable` only removes the metadata of the table.
+There are two ways to drop a table: `dropTable` and `purgeTable`, the difference between them is that `purgeTable` will remove real data of the table, while `dropTable` only removes the metadata of the table.

 </TabItem>
 </Tabs>